Clemson avoids poor weather, tops Georgia Southern to remain unbeaten

-Clemson running back Travis Etienne rushed for a career-high 162 yards as the Tigers earned a sloppy but effective 38-7 win against Georgia Southern on Saturday afternoon at Death Valley.
+Clemson running back Travis Etienne rushed for a career-high 162 yards as the Tigers earned a sloppy 38-7 win against Georgia Southern on Saturday afternoon at Death Valley.

 The Tigers turned the ball over three times and missed a pair of field goals but remained in control thanks to a dominant defensive effort.

-Georgia Southern managed only one first down in the first half and the Tigers scored 21 points in the second quarter to take a 21-0 lead at the break.
+Georgia Southern managed only one first down in the first half and the Tigers scored 21 points in the second quarter to take a 21-0 lead at the break on the way to the blowout victory.

+“With the first quarter of the season coming to an end, we couldn’t be any better than 3-0.
+We’re where we hoped to be, but we’ve still got a lot of improving to do as a football team,” Clemson coach Dabo Swinney said.
+“I like how we finished today, but I didn’t like how we started.
+I’m disappointed in the three turnovers.
+We also had some missed opportunities that we’ve got to take advantage of.
+There were lots of good things in today’s game, too.
+We had nearly 600 yards of offense and limited Georgia Southern to 140 yards of offense.
+We never let the scoreboard dictate our energy.”

 Starting quarterback Kelly Bryant was injured late in the second quarter and did not return.
-No update on his status was made available during the game.

-The decision to move the start time up from 3:30 p.m. to noon due to Hurricane Florence worked out well as nearly 80,000 fans were on hand to watch No. 2 Clemson on a windy but otherwise fine day.
+He underwent some tests and it appears that he has bruised ribs, according to Swinney.
+Bryant is expected to be fine moving forward.

 THREE POINTS